 Rupert became a Member of the Order of Australia (AM) in 2005 for service to the arts, for support of museums, galleries, and the community through a range of philanthropic and service organisations.
 He was made an Officer of the Order of Australia (AO) in 2015.

 He holds a Master of Arts from Cambridge University and a Bachelor of Commerce with Honours from the University of Melbourne.
 He is a Fellow of the Australian Institute of Company Directors.

 Stephen was appointed as a Director to the MFI Board in 2016.
-Stephen is also a Director on both the MFI Audit and Risk Committee and Nominations Committee.
+Stephen is also a member on both the MFI Audit and Risk Committee and Nominations Committee.

-Stephen has previously held non-executive director roles including founding Chairman of the Priceline Sisterhood Foundation, Deputy Chairman of the National Pharmaceutical Services Association, Clifford Hallam Healthcare (CH2), Baby Bunting Group Limited and Member of the Board of Management for Epworth Healthcare.
+Stephen has previously held non-executive director roles including founding Chairman of the Priceline Sisterhood Foundation, Deputy Chairman of the National Pharmaceutical Services Association and as a Member of the Board of Management for Epworth Healthcare.
 His current non-executive directorships include Blackmores Limited, Baby Bunting Limited and the Adelaide Football Club.

-Stephen has held executive director and management roles in major national and international organisations for more than 25 years, including more recently as Managing Director for Bridgestone Australia and New Zealand Limited, Vice Chairman of Bridgestone Asia Pacific Pte Limited and Managing Director of Australian Pharmaceutical Industries Limited.
+Stephen has held executive director roles in major national and international organisations for more than 25 years, including more recently as Managing Director for Bridgestone Australia and New Zealand Limited, Vice Chairman of Bridgestone Asia Pacific Pte Limited and Managing Director of Australian Pharmaceutical Industries Limited.